Wild Beauty, the Irish Way

 At its heart, a prairie garden is a celebration of perennials, ornamental grasses, and informal structure.
 Think tall spires, swaying stems, layered textures, and a colour palette that changes beautifully with the seasons.
 It’s meant to echo the wild, open spaces of the prairies, but with the considered eye of a gardener who knows what thrives locally.

 Prairie gardens are resilient, wildlife-friendly, and offer year-round interest.
-And in Ireland – where we're seeing longer dry spells, wetter winters, and hotter summers – the tough, drought-tolerant nature of many prairie plants makes this style a smart and sustainable choice.
+In Ireland – where we're seeing longer dry spells, wetter winters, and hotter summers – the tough, drought-tolerant nature of many prairie plants makes this style a smart and sustainable choice.
+One of the key's to success in developing a prairie style garden or even just a prairie inspired bed or border, is drainage.
+This is especially true up here in the north west of Ireland, so if you have soil that remains wet for prolonged periods it is advised that you dig in plenty of grit prior to planting and make sure the beds are slightly raised.

 Perennials to Build Your Prairie Palette